jeremydowdy/Windows-Potatoes/README.md

 **Introduction:**

+Hot, Rotten, Lonely, Juicy, Rogue, Sweet, Generic potatoes.
+There are a lot of different potatoes used to escalate privileges from Windows Service Accounts to Hot, Rotten, Lonely, Juicy, Rogue, Sweet, Generic potatoes.

+There are a lot of different potatoes used to escalate privileges from Windows Service Accounts to NT AUTHORITY/SYSTEM

+NT AUTHORITY/SYSTEM is a built-in Windows account with the highest level of privileges, often referred to as the system account.
+It has extensive access rights and is used by the operating system for critical system-level processes and services.

 Privilege escalation vulnerabilities in Windows systems can pose significant security risks.
 Understanding and mitigating these vulnerabilities is crucial for system administrators and security professionals.
 This document explores various "potato" techniques used for Windows privilege escalation, providing an overview of their mechanics, limitations, and mitigation strategies.

 _**Important Note:**_